ghleeful/ghleeful.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!

-I’m Gihyun Lee, a postdoctoral research associate at Purdue University, US.
+I’m Gihyun Lee, a postdoctoral research associate at Purdue University, USA.

-My research interest lies in functional and responsive coordination materials, particularly in understanding how molecular properties change upon incorporation into crystalline solids.
+My research interests lie in functional and responsive coordination materials, particularly in understanding how molecular properties change upon incorporation into crystalline solids.